nycmeshnet/nycmesh.net/content/network-status.md

 ---
 2019-10-16

+9:00pm It is back online now and working normally

 6:30pm We are having problems with the Henry and Rivington hubs.
 This is affecting downtown Manhattan connections

 2019-9-21